 Inspecting the Car

-Before handing your the keys, the rental companies will ask you to inspect the cars for scratches, dents and any damage.
+Before handing over the keys, the rental companies will ask you to inspect the cars for scratches, dents and any damage.
 They will document any damage or major blemish.
 They will keep the original and provide you with a copy.
-On return of the car, they will inspect it and compare it to the original record.
+They will inspect and and compare the car to the original record when you return it.

 Make sure the car has a spare and a jack.